 Pajaro Valley Unified School District administers the Postemployment Benefits Plan (the "Plan") - a single-employer defined benefit plan that is used to provide postemployment benefits other than pensions (OPEB) for the District.
 Management of the Plan is vested in the District's Governing Board, which consists of seven locally elected plan members.
-At June 30, 2021, Plan membership consisted of the following:
+At June 30, 2022, Plan membership consisted of the following:

-Inactive employees or beneficiaries currently receiving benefits payments 2,060
+Inactive employees or beneficiaries currently receiving benefits payments Active employees 174 2,060 Total 2,234

-Active employees 174

-Total 2,234